Newborns sleep a lot. So how is that as a new parent, we barely get any?

-Part 1: Newborn sleep patterns the first weeks
+Part 1: Newborn sleep patterns

 Newborns sleep a lot in the first week, pretty much only waking to feed before drifting off back to sleep.
 Whether it’s day or night they’re going to be sleeping!
 But in short bouts of anything from 20 minutes to 4 hours.